SNMP for Wireless Gateways

 Uploading an SNMP license to the Gateway

-1. To activate a product license, select the license file by clicking on the “choose file” button under “Select License File” in the “System” menu
+To activate a product license, select the license file with the browse button under System → License.

-2. Click on the “Upload” button and point to the location of the license provided by Packet Power
+Click on the Upload button and point to the location of the license provided by Packet Power

 A reboot of the device will be required to make the license effective.
-The reboot tab can be found under the “System” menu.
+The reboot option can be found under System → Reboot.

 In the event that SNMP is not a licensed feature you will need to obtain a license from Packet Power support@packetpower.com.